schwartzlab-methods/CellNEST/vignette/split_graph_option.md

 ![](../images/histograms_luad_split.png)

+If you want to plot all communication, just use --top_edge_count=-1.
+Controlling this parameter you can visualize disjoint compartment of communication.

 If you are using singularity image, then preceed the above commands with
 ```
 singularity run  --nv --home=<path to the directory having container image>  nest_image.sif